lkodinsson/MARS/Fantasy/Talents.md

 When you acquire this talent, pick Judgment or Protection.
 You may only acquire this talent once.

 Before performing any maneuver, depending on the choice made, you may spend mana instead of stamina to perform that maneuver.
 If you picked Judgment, this applies to offensive maneuvers.
-If you picked Protection, this applies to defensive maneuvers (both of maneuvers defend yourself and maneuvers that defend others).
+If you picked Protection, this applies to defensive maneuvers (both maneuvers that defend yourself and maneuvers that defend others).
 If you do, rolls made to perform those maneuvers get a +1 bonus.

 Additionally, regardless of the choice made, should you choose to attack or defend a target that directly contradicts the ideologies of your faith's specialization (as determined by the game master) you will automatically fail to attack or defend that target.
 This still spends any resources used to do so.